Report

 Where and How to File a Report

-For information about where and how to file a report, call ChildHelp USA, National Child Abuse Hotline 1-800-4-A-CHILD / 1-800-422-4453 or visit http://www.childhelp.org.
+For information about where and how to file a report, you can contact the ChildHelp USA, National Child Abuse Hotline 1-800-4-A-CHILD / 1-800-422-4453 or visit http://www.childhelp.org.

 What is Abuse?